Skip to main content

 This enzyme catalyzes the production of nitric oxide (NO), a potent vasodilator and anti-inflammatory molecule.
 Enhanced NO bioavailability improves vascular compliance, reduces systemic vascular resistance, and inhibits key processes in atherogenesis, such as monocyte adhesion and platelet aggregation.

 Long-term GHS therapy, by sustaining healthy IGF-1 levels, can therefore contribute to the preservation of endothelial function, a key factor in mitigating age-related vascular stiffening and hypertension.
 Clinical studies in GH-deficient populations have shown that replacement therapy can reverse the increased intima-media thickness of carotid arteries, a surrogate marker for atherosclerosis.
-This suggests a direct anti-atherogenic effect, mediated by both improved and the systemic metabolic benefits of the therapy.
+This suggests a direct anti-atherogenic effect, mediated by both improved endothelial function and the systemic metabolic benefits of the therapy.

 Sustained, physiological IGF-1 elevation through peptide therapy supports cardiovascular health by promoting adaptive cardiac remodeling and maintaining endothelial function.